Sree Sankara Vidyapeetom College

-The Sree Sankara Vidyapeetom (SSV) college is a college in Kerala, India, located at Valayanchirangara, a village on the outskirts of Perumbavoor town.
+Sree Sankara Vidyapeetom College is a college in Kerala, India, located at Valayanchirangara, a village on the outskirts of Perumbavoor town.

 The college

-Sree Sankara Vidyapeetom College, named after the great saint philosopher Sree Sankaracharya, was founded in 1967.
+Sree Sankara Vidyapeetom College, named after the great saint philosopher Sree Shankaracharya, was founded in 1967.
 The college is managed by the Sree Sankara Trust, which was formed in 1965 for promoting higher education in rural areas in conformity with the ideas propagated by Jagad Guru Adi Sankaracharya.

 NAAC

 Sree Sankara Vidyapeetom was accredited by the National Assessment and Accreditation Council (NAAC) in 2006.

 IQAC

 The Inter Quality Assurance Cell (IQAC) was established in the college as a post-accreditation quality system.
 The prime task of the IQAC is to develop a system for improvement in the performance of the institution.

 Grievance Redressal Cell

 The student's Grievance Redressal Cell deals with any event felt to be oppressive or dissatisfying.

 Anti-ragging cell

 The cell protects students as ragging is prohibited as per the decision of the Supreme Court of India in Writ Petition No. (C) 656/1998.
 AICTE has framed regulation which has been notified vide F.No.37-3/Legal/AICTE/2009 dated 1 July 2009, on curbing the menace of ragging.